 Depending on your chosen package, you won’t get access to all the apps that SharePoint offers.
 For instance, social features – a mainstay of intranet solutions – are only available on the enterprise package.
 Similarly, only the most expensive option includes integrations with apps like Microsoft Teams and the Office suite.

 Why are organisations looking for SharePoint intranet alternatives?

 There are several common reasons why organisations are looking for an alternative to their SharePoint intranet, including:

 - It’s too expensive: The cost of a SharePoint intranet includes more than just the software licence (which will set you back $40,000/£29,000 if you’re a company of just 50 staff).
-You’ll also need to budget for additional customisations to make the user experience more intuitive and mobile-friendly, which can cost anywhere between $10,000 to $100,000 (£7,000 to £72,000).
+You’ll also need to budget for additional customisations to make the user experience more intuitive and mobile-friendly, which can raise intranet costs anywhere between $10,000 to $100,000 (£7,000 to £72,000).
 More on that below.

 - The employee experience is poor: SharePoint intranets need additional “intranet in a box” services to make it user-friendly.
 These are a set of templates that a SharePoint Consultant delivers after it’s been installed, giving organisations a boilerplate of features they are most likely to use.
 This creates additional costs (a SharePoint Consultant earns around $83k/£62k a year) and slows down deployment, providing a poor intranet experience from the start.

 - The platform is complicated to use and maintain: For non-technical users, a SharePoint intranet is particularly challenging given its complexity and specific idiosyncrasies to get it working.
 The system needs dedicated IT staff to set it up and maintain, making it a resource and time-heavy project.